fantasyup/edge-lending/docs/math.md

-# Issues
+# Math

-## Rounding Issue
+## Rounding

-Rounding issue in `toShare` & `toUnderlying` a user could end up with a fraction less than what they deposited if the protocol doesn't accrue fees.
+Rounding in `Vault` `toShare` & `toUnderlying` a user could end up with a fraction less than what they deposited if the protocol doesn't accrue fees.

 #### Vault